 - What different forms of communication occur in your role as a professional?
 How do you build trust? - What communication skills are needed to develop a professional relationship between clients, families and colleagues? - What are the communication hurdles?
-How would you address them (i.e., personal stories and research)? - What insights do you now have in regards to your own communication style and the style of others? - What insights do you now have in regards to how your perceptions, fears and judgment influence how you communicate?
+How would you address them (i.e., personal stories and research)? - What insights do you now have regarding your own communication style and the style of others? - What insights do you now have regarding how your perceptions, fears and judgment influence how you communicate?